1) What days and hours are you open to the public?

 2) What programs do you offer?

-Current programs available through Girl Scout First Headquarters include The Early Years, 1912 – 1929; Girl Scouting in the USA (GSUSA Badge); Preserving Girl Scout History (a.k.a.
+Current programs available through Girl Scout First Headquarters include The Early Years, 1912 – 1929; Girl Scout Ways (GSUSA Badge); Preserving Girl Scout History (a.k.a.
 "Archives" program); Savannah Safari; Black History & Geocaching.
 Other programs are often available during specific times of the year or by request.
 There are also a number of box programs available for troops from Historic Georgia.

 3) Which programs do you recommend for each age level?

-Girl Scouting in the USA is specifically for Girl Scout Juniors.
-The Early Years patch program is suitable for all levels of Girl Scouting as is Black History and Savannah Safari (First Headquarters currently offers an unpublished, older girl version of Savannah Safari).
+There is a Girl Scout Ways program available for each grade level.
+The Early Years patch program is suitable for all levels of Girl Scouting as is Black History and Savannah Safari.
 Geocaching and Preserving Girl Scout History are recommended for Girl Scout Cadettes and above.

 4) Do we have to make a reservation?
 Is there a deposit?

 Reservations are required for all programming available through Girl Scout First Headquarters.
-While reservations are not required for tours, they are highly recommended.
-By making a reservation, you ensure that a staff member or volunteer will be available to assist your troop / group with their time at First Headquarters.
-There is a $20 non-refundable deposit for all reservations.
+While reservations are not required for tours, they are highly recommended, as the building has very limited capacity.
+By making a reservation, your admission is guaranteed and that a staff member or volunteer will be available to assist your troop / group with their time at First Headquarters.
+There is currently a $20 non-refundable deposit for all reservations.
+(Price will increase to $25 beginning in 2016.)

 5) Do you require a minimum number for group reservations?